Did you know that there are tax deductions that you can take advantage of?

 You can deduct the advertising costs from your income in the same year that you paid them.
 These include the use of the internet, print media, brochures, and signs to sell the property.

 A security deposit is not taxable.
 You can claim the security deposit as income when a renter breaks the lease.
-You can also do that when there is a need for repair, tenants also forfeit their stake of the deposit.
+You can also do that when there is a need for repair, tenants also forfeit their stake in the deposit.

 These repairs are deductible expenses.
 Ensure your accountant or local property manager is handling your security deposit accounting appropriately.
 So you don’t end up paying income tax on security deposits you’ll be returning when a tenant moves out.